2019–2020 Peruvian constitutional crisis: Matter of confidence in Congress proceedings

 On September 30, 2019, a plenary session of the Peruvian Congress commenced at 10:25 a.m. with 102 of the 130 members present, surpassing the quorum requirement of 62.
 According to official records, the session opened amid noticeable commotion as the Congress president initiated the scheduled election of new Constitutional Court magistrates.
 Tensions arose when some lawmakers objected to proceeding with the election before addressing the matter of confidence that Prime Minister Salvador del Solar was set to present that afternoon.

 At approximately 10:40 a.m., members of the New Peru and Broad Front parties submitted a motion of censure against the Board of Presiding Officers (Mesa Directiva).
 The motion alleged that the Board had misused its authority by prioritizing the magistrate elections over the confidence issue.
 Concurrently, Prime Minister Del Solar, accompanied by his cabinet and having waited in Congress since 8:00 a.m., attempted to enter the chamber to present the confidence motion.
 However, he faced resistance at the chamber doors from members of the majority party, who had locked the entrance.
-Congresswoman Marisa Glave Huilca of New Peru protested the restricted access, noting that members were required to knock on the doors to exit.
+Congresswoman Marisa Glave of New Peru protested the restricted access, noting that members were required to knock on the doors to exit.
 Gloria Montenegro, Minister of Women, also criticized the decision to seal the doors, stating that she had to assert her status as a congresswoman to gain entry.

 Around 10:50 a.m., with Speaker Pedro Olaechea briefly absent from the session floor, acting Speaker César Vásquez authorized the doors to be reopened.
 Vásquez announced at 10:52 a.m. that Del Solar and his ministers had entered without official authorization, leading to a suspension of the session.
 Following a brief standoff between majority and minority congressmen around the ministerial cabinet, Del Solar remained inside despite demands to leave.

 The session resumed at 11:18 a.m.
-Broad Front Congressman Hernando Cevallos Flores supported the censure motion, urging Congress to address the confidence motion as it reflected the "will of the country."
+Broad Front Congressman Hernando Cevallos Flores supported the censure motion, urging Congress to address the confidence motion as it reflected the "will of the country".
 Acting Speaker Vásquez denied Cevallos’s request to grant Del Solar the floor.
 Cevallos concluded by challenging the current direction of Congress and urged President Vizcarra to "close this Congress."

 Congressman Gilbert Violeta of the Contigo party criticized the motion of censure, accusing its supporters of seeking the “political and economic destruction of Peru.”
 He argued that the executive branch was infringing upon legislative autonomy and dared President Vizcarra to dissolve Congress if he intended to do so.
 APRA Congressman Mauricio Mulder echoed these criticisms, claiming that the government sought to extend control over the Constitutional Court and other judicial bodies by blocking new appointments, and argued that the legislature should act swiftly to fill these roles.

 Ultimately, Congress voted on the censure motion, with 83 members opposing it, 29 supporting it, and 2 abstaining.